-WiFi in the public spaces
+WiFi in the public spaces and the garden

 Yoga retreats (in low season only)

-Breakfast is served from 8:00 to 11:30, and to me it is the kind of start of the day that is just perfect.
+Breakfast is served from 8:00 to 10:00, and to me it is the kind of start of the day that is just perfect.
 Marianna does not try to impress her guests with a please-overeat breakfast.
-Instead she bakes her own gluten-free bread, lets you taste homemade jams (it is one of her specialties), makes fresh orange juice on the spot, and always spoils you with a sweet treat.
+Instead she bakes her own gluten-free bread, offers plenty of vegan options, lets you taste homemade jams (it is one of her specialties), makes fresh orange juice on the spot, and always spoils you with a sweet treat.
 She’s into the super healthy – and very tasty – cooking and baking, and serves things like grain-free cakes and cookies, raw banana or chia puddings, and home-made almond milk.
 Instead of sugar she uses honey, dates and concentrated organic grape juice, and you can also expect some savoury treats like local cheese and olives and tomatoes from Marianna’s own garden.

 There is no restaurant at Archontiko Angelou, but light meals can be prepared on request.
 You can also get a picnic basket.
 The restaurants of Alinda are just five to ten minutes away on foot.

 Yes, of course you can bring your little ones to Archontiko Angelou.
-There are two suites that are perfect for families with two children (they have one double and two single beds) and some of the double rooms have twin beds, so that children can share.
+There are two suites that are perfect for families with two children (they have one double and two single beds) and some of the double rooms have twin beds, so that kids can share.
 The guesthouse offers an absolutely child-friendly environment.
 The gardens make a lovely playground, and the beach is at walking distance.
 Alinda is lively enough to keep teenagers amused also, and if not, they can walk to Agia Marina where they are bound to find some nightlife.
 There is a scuba diving centre on the island with lessons at all levels, a great thing to do as a family.

 Archontiko Angelou is on the east-facing side of Leros, on the outskirts of the seaside village of Alinda at 250 m from the (somewhat narrow) beach, shops and restaurants.
 The airport of Leros is at 4 km and the port of Lakki is 7 km away.